11bus11/java_game/README.md

 `String dirName;
     String dirString;
     boolean status;`
-DirName shows which directin it is and status shows if it is one of the available options (if there is a room to that direction).
+DirName shows which direction it is and status shows if it is one of the available options (if there is a room to that direction).

 ### Treat
 `String treatName;
     String treatString;
     boolean status;`
+The treats work like healing and damage potions.
+The status shows if the player has one or not.

 #### Damage treats
 `int damage;`
+This treat damages the enemy.

 #### Health treats
 `int healing;`
+This treat heals the player.

 ### Mob
 `boolean boss;